 In line with the guidance ‘Safer Recruitment’, our Personnel Team has completed Safer Recruitment training.
-All staff, including volunteers, who have access to young people in the College, have been carefully selected and screened and all have had an enhanced Criminal Records Bureau check prior to commencing work.
+All staff, including volunteers, who have access to young people in the College, have been carefully selected and screened and all have had a DBS check prior to commencing work.
 Details of all appointments and checks are held in a central record.
 Staff will be inducted into the College and training will be given with regard to child protection.

 Frequently asked questions